 Logan Canyon House

 I have the coolest job of all.
 I get to work with our clients and explore ideas with them.
 Then I get to put together the best team to develop those ideas, discover creative solutions and express them through architecture.

 I’ve enjoyed all of our projects, but your first always has a special place in your heart.
 We completed the Logan Canyon house over 20 years ago for a young family building their dream home in Cache Valley.
 Our families and the house have grown up together in many ways.

 Bachelor of Arts

 Warren’s commitment to architecture and design are evident in his community service and leadership.
-He has both served on and chaired the Salt Lake City Historic Landmarks Commission during a critical time for preservation in historic neighborhoods.
-He has served as a director of AIA Utah, is currently on the board of directors for the Utah Center for Architecture, and serves as a member of the National Advisory Group for AIA CRAN (American Institute of Architects Custom Residential Architects Network).
-He is a registered architect in Utah and Washington.
+He both served on and chaired the Salt Lake City Historic Landmarks Commission during a critical time for preservation in historic neighborhoods.
+He has also served as a director of AIA Utah, is currently on the board of directors for the Utah Center for Architecture and serves as a member of the National Advisory Group for AIA CRAN (American Institute of Architects Custom Residential Architects Network).
+He’s a registered architect in Utah and Washington.

 Salt Lake City, Utah